Mixed fully nonlinear local and nonlocal elliptic operators in Heisenberg group: Introduction

 \end{thm} As mentioned earlier, several authors have established the existence of solutions to Dirichlet problems using the Perron's method.
 For the Heisenberg group setting, we refer to \cite{Ochoa}, where the authors prove the existence of a viscosity solution for a class of linear second order equations in Heisenberg group.
-Making use of the comparison principle (Theorem \ref{Comparison}), the proof of Theorem \ref{Theorem 1.3} follows using the standard arguments.

-We mention that F. Ferrari and E. Vecchi \cite{Ferrai} studied the H\"older behaviour of fully nonlinear local equations.
-In particular, we have the following result due to \cite{Ferrai}: \begin{cor}(Theorem 1.3 \cite{Ferrai}) Let $u\in C(\mathbbm{H}^1)$ be a bounded and uniformly continuous viscosity solution of
+It is easy to observe that when $\a=1, \b=0$ in \eqref{mathcal L}, then $\mathcal{L}$ reduces to Pucci-Heisenberg operator.
+As mentioned before, Ferrari and Vecchi \cite{Ferrai} studied the H\"older behaviour of fully nonlinear equations.
+In particular, we have the following result$\colon$ \begin{cor}[Theorem 1.3 \cite{Ferrai}] Let $u\in C(\mathbbm{H}^1)$ be a bounded and uniformly continuous viscosity solution of

 Let $L_1,$ $L_2,$ $\gamma_1,$ and $\gamma_2$ be positive constants s. t. $\gamma_i\in(0,1],\,i=1,2$ and for any $ \xi,\,\eta\in \mathbbm{H}^1,$

 Let $c(\xi)$ be positive for all $\xi\in\mathbbm{H}^1$ and